Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * *Recipe* - how source image is customized
     * *Infrastructure Configuration* - ec2 instance type and configs(like IAM)
     * *Distribution Settings* - what regions the AMI will be distributed to
+* **Instantiating Applications Quickly**
+    * **Golden AMI** - an AMI that serves as a bootstrap for all EC2 instances you use within a logical group(like for ECS Cluster, or ASG), contain all applications, OS dependencies etc
+    * **Bootstrap using User Data** - good for dynamic configurations like database URL
+    * **Hybrid** - mix Golden AMI and User Data to setup a fleet of EC2 instances quickly and reliably

 ## EBS